HCL-TECH-SOFTWARE/hcl-commerce-performance/HCL-Cache/RemoteCacheTuningConfigurations.md

 `numAsyncCacheOperationThreads` defaults to `-1`, which translates to the maximum number of shards configured for any cache.

 When an *invalidate* or *clear* operation is executed on a sharded cache, the HCL Cache attempts to use the threadpool to execute in parallel.
 If the thread pool has no queued threads, all shards will be executed concurrently.
-If the thread pool is in used, and there are queued tasks, the threadpool is not used and each shard is processed sequentially.
+If the thread pool is in use, and there are queued tasks, the threadpool is not used and each shard is processed sequentially.
 This is to manage a potential case where multiple *invalidate* operations are executed concurrently on a sharded cache, which might require a large number of threads to be active.

 ## Inactivity